 We have a procedure in place for dealing with emergencies and all staff know they have a duty to take swift action.
-The Headteacher / named person ensures that all staff feel confident in knowing what to do in an emergency.
+The Headteacher / Deputy Headteacher ensures that all staff feel confident in knowing what to do in an emergency.
 Details of how to call an ambulance are kept by the 'phone at the school office (add any others e.g. swimming pool phone).
-This procedure is revisited (frequency) at whole school staff meetings.
+This procedure is revisited annually at whole school staff meetings.

-If a CYP needs to be taken to hospital, an ambulance will be called and, if parents are not available, a member of staff will accompany and school will phone the parent/s to meet the ambulance at casualty.
+If a CYP needs to be taken to hospital, an ambulance will be called and, if parents are not available, a member of staff will accompany and school will phone the parent/s to meet the HandSP03 - V1.1 ambulance at casualty.
 The member of staff will stay with the CYP until a parent arrives.
 Health professionals are responsible for any decisions on medical treatment in the absence of a parent.

-Staff will not take a CYP to hospital in their own car unless it is an absolute necessity.
+Staff will not take a CYP to hospital in their own car unless it is an absolute necessity and never unaccompanied.